TUM-FAF/WP/Suggestions.md

 * For each laboratory work add one README file (in its own folder)
 * Keep your finished code in master branch.
 It is awesome that you get how to work with branches, but proposed work flow is a bit different: use master branch for submission ready code, and use other branches for development and testing.
 For details look at [submission process page](https://github.com/TUM-FAF/WP/wiki/Submission-Process)
 * It seems that you compiled your project before adding .gitignore.
 Please remove unnecessary files from repository (foldes _bin_ and _obj_) and next time check your staged files before making a commit.
+* Your readme file may be styled much better if you'll use appropriate [markdown](http://daringfireball.net/projects/markdown/) syntax.
+You always may refresh your mind about markdown syntax simply by pressing keyboard key _m_ on any github page.
+Also you can live preview markdown text on [socrates.io](http://socrates.io/) even without Internet connection.

 ### About code